Page last updated: February 2, 2024

 - Do I have to pay for the vaccine?

 If you have public or private health insurance, your vaccine provider may bill them to get reimbursed for the vaccine administration fee.
-If you do not have insurance, the federal government offers a program that will pay the provider to administer your vaccination.

 - What are common side effects of the COVID-19 vaccine in children?